MFA in Writing Resources

 Students may begin their studies in the Seminars during either of the 10-day residency sessions in January or June.
 Admission is limited and competitive.

-Applicants should otherwise provide a two-to-three-page essay on their reading life and their literary influences.
+Applicants should also provide a two- to three-page essay on their reading life and their literary influences.

-Students who are applying to the Seminars will often have completed some graduate work or attained graduate degrees in various fields; the Seminars may consider awarding up to one semester’s worth of credits earned at an accredited creative writing program that awards MA, MFA, or PhD degree.
-No more than one semester’s worth of credits will be awarded, no matter how many credits were earned while pursuing a degree in another program.
-In order to have a transcript reviewed, students must make this request at the time of enrollment in the program.
-Transcripts will be reviewed by the Program Director in consultation with the College’s Dean of Studies.
+Students who are applying to the Seminars will often have completed some graduate work or attained graduate degrees in various fields; the Seminars may consider accepting the transfer of up to one semester’s worth of credits earned at an accredited creative writing program that awards MA, MFA, or PhD degree.
+Please see the transfer credit policy.

-Normally a bachelor's degree is required to gain admission, but this requirement can be waived if the quality of the application submitted warrants such an exception.
+Normally a bachelor's degree is required to gain admission, but this requirement can be waived if the admissions readers in consultation with the administration deems the quality of the application warrants such an exception.

-In addition to the original manuscript(s) and the essay, in admitting students we will give weight to previous education and life experience.
-We look to see that a prospective student has the ability to work independently, to successfully use the low-residency format, and to benefit from direct criticism within the collaborative nature of the residency periods.
+In making admissions decisions, in addition to the original manuscript(s) and the essay, we will give weight to previous education and life experience.
+We look to see that a prospective student has the ability to work independently, successfully utilize the low-residency format, and benefit from direct criticism within the collaborative nature of the residency periods.
 Our aim is to help guide students who are very self-motivated and who have already made their compact with the world of writing and reading.

 Official transcripts from previous schools attended must also be submitted, along with recommendations from three people familiar with the student's writing and capacity to sustain study independently and collaboratively.